wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/message-routing/aggregator.md

 ## Execute the sample

-Send the following request to the Micro Integrator using SoapUI (or any other SOAP client).
+Send the following request to the Micro Integrator.

    ```
-   GET /services/AggregateMessageProxy/ HTTP/1.1
+   GET /getPhysicians HTTP/1.1
    Host: localhost:8290
+   accept: */*
    ```

 ## Analyze the output